Thinking About Adding a Sunroom? Here’s Everything You Need to Know First

 - 6-millimeter twin-wall polycarbonate.
 Probably the most popular glazing option in conservatory roofs today, this material features a U-value of 2.3.

 - 20-millimeter and 25-millimeter twin-wall polycarbonate.
 For a stronger roof that also insulates better, these thicknesses are good choices to create a true "room for all seasons."
-Typical U-value is 1.6.
+The typical U-value is 1.6.

-If you are unable to choose the optimum location to control excessive heat loss or gain, or you simply want to extend the hours you can comfortably inhabit your all-season room, consider these options:
+If you can't place your sunroom in the optimum location to control excessive heat loss or gain, or you simply want to extend the hours you can comfortably inhabit your all-season room, consider these options:

 - Add operative skylights to act as heat dumps when the room gets too warm.